Edward H. Rulloff: Arrest and execution

 Alerted by Burrows, the Binghamton police organized patrols and rounded up men that looked suspicious.
 Rulloff made himself a suspect the next morning, when he ignored a request to identify himself at the local railroad station and ran across the train tracks to a nearby farm's outhouse, where he was captured.
 Rulloff identified himself first as "Charles Augustus", and later as "George Williams".
 He was brought before the bodies of Dexter and Jarvis, which had been publicly displayed to help identify them; he denied knowing them.

 However, Rulloff himself was recognized by another onlooker, Judge Ransom Balcom, who said: "You are Edward H. Rulloff.
 You murdered your wife and child in Lansing in 1845 [sic]."
 He then turned to the authorities and warned: "This man understands his rights better than you do, and will defend them to the last."
 Documents found on Dexter's and Jarvis's bodies later led investigators to a Brooklyn apartment owned by Rulloff under yet another name, Edward C. Howard.

 Rulloff's trial began on January 4, 1871.
 It became a sensation that attracted crowds of 2,000 people daily.
 Some, such as the director of the New York Tribune, Horace Greeley, believed that a man with the evident intellectual prowess of Rulloff was too valuable to be executed and should be spared, regardless of his guilt.
 Rulloff himself, who led his own defense again, refused to plead insanity and requested that Governor John T. Hoffman either pardon him or delay his execution until his theory on language evolution was fully developed, claiming that he would be ready to die after that.

 Mark Twain wrote a letter to the Tribune in which he satirized the requests of clemency for Rulloff, stating his willingness to produce a different man that would admit to Rulloff's crime and be executed in his place.
 On March 3, Rulloff was found guilty and sentenced to hang.
 While on death row, he confessed to the murder of his wife and described it in detail, but he never admitted to having killed his daughter.
 This caused some speculation that he had sent her to live with relatives under a different name and had not killed her.

 Rulloff's execution on May 18, 1871 was not the last public hanging in New York state.
 Some sources claim he gave a speech on the gallows, ending with "Hurry it up!
 I want to be in hell in time for dinner."
 Other sources say that his only statement was "I can't stand still."
 His brain was taken to Cornell University after his execution, where a professor, Burt Wilder, declared Rulloff's brain to be the largest on record (at that time).
+It is now thought to be the second largest, with a weight of 1770 grams.
+It can be seen on display at the Wilder Brain Collection in the psychology department of Cornell University in Ithaca, New York.